jamescooke/blog/content/2307_ode_to_pipx.md

 Date: 2023-07-26 21:00
 Category: Python
 Tags: language:python
-Summary: Using `pipx` has improved my daily development experience considerably.
+Summary: Using pipx has improved my daily development experience considerably.

 Oh pipx, how I love thee... 🎵

-Using pipx means I can have Python packages installed and executable on my path much more easily than in the past.
+Using Pipx means I can have Python packages installed and executable on my path much more easily than in the past.
 That's changed my personal _and_ work development experience for the better.
 Here's how...